 Founder and Instructor

-Dr. Ajay Amar, founder of Austin LSAT Prep, Austin GMAT Review, and Austin Elite Prep for GRE test prep, holds a doctorate from the University of California at Berkeley and an MBA from MIT's Sloan School of Management.
+Dr. Ajay Amar, founder of Austin LSAT Prep, Austin GMAT Review, and Austin Elite Prep for GRE test prep, holds a doctorate in physics from the University of California at Berkeley and an MBA from MIT's Sloan School of Management.
+Physics majors make the highest LSAT scores on average, according to the test-maker.
+However, Dr. Amar has found that by using his methods, students from all types of majors can do well on the exam.

-Dr. Amar brings in-depth knowledge and experience from the corporate world as well as academia.
-A veteran of the semiconductor industry, he is known for leading his organizations with an integrated vision of strategic operations, optimizing costs, and driving risk-benefit analytical thinking within the industry.
-Dr. Amar credits his education for his success in business.
+Dr. Amar brings experience from the corporate world as well as academia.
+A veteran of the semiconductor industry, he led his organizations with an integrated vision of strategic operations and risk-benefit analytical thinking.
+However, Dr. Amar always credited his education as being the basis for his professional success, and in 2008, drawn by his love of teaching, he began preparing students for graduate school admissions exams..

 Dr. Amar has a long-time commitment to academic excellence.
 In his early years at the University of California, he worked as teaching assistant to Owen Chamerlain, a renowned Nobel Laureate.
 He subsequently won Berkeley's prestigious Outstanding Graduate Student Instructor award.

-A published researcher, Dr. Amar has taught and mentored students who have gone on to law schools, business schools, and other graduate programs.
+A published researcher, Dr. Amar has taught and mentored students who have gone on to law schools and other graduate programs.
+He has been a speaker at the ASAP (Achieving Success in the Application Process) pre-law weekend on behalf of the Council on Legal Education Opportunity (CLEO).
 His abiding belief in the value of a high-quality education is the foundation of our company.

 Natalie McCauley taught at Austin LSAT Prep in 2016 after earning her master’s in Environmental Law and Sustainable Development at the School of Oriental and African Studies in London.
 Natalie graduated magna cum laude from New York University in International Relations and Environmental Studies in 2015.
 While at NYU, she studied in Florence, Paris, London, Dakar, Abu Dhabi, Accra, and Mumbai.